CaliOpen/Caliopen/doc/for-developers/vcard_doc.md

 # Import vcard

-We can import one or more vcards from a file.
+We can import one or more vcards from a file (using the caliopen cli).

 ## Import vcard